- Movie Reviews

-Not suitable for under 15; may be disturbing for 15-17 year olds (Very strong violence, horror and scary scenes and coarse language).
+Not suitable under 15; parental guidance to 15; may also be disturbing to 17 (very strong violence; horror and scary scenes; coarse language).

 This topic contains: